cgraaaj/python_trading/README.md

 This is a python script to run strategies against equity stocks and bitcoins to filter the trending stocks/coins

-User will be notified from a telegram bot accordingly
+User will be notified by a telegram bot accordingly

 libraries used:
 nse